Skip to main content

 How much money do you need to start investing?

-In the current environment, amidst high inflation, increased interest rates and talks of a recession, Lu knows his customers are often concerned that they need a lot of money to start.
+In the current environment, amidst high inflation, high interest rates and continued talks of a possible recession, Lu knows his customers are often concerned that they need a lot of money to start.

 "Setting up automatic transfers is one good way to help you build your savings habit," he said